1. Graduate Seminars and Colloquium

 Regardless of whether your assigned TA duties are affected or not, you should let Manuela know you are travelling as a courtesy to her as she may ask you to cover duties for other students, in which case knowing that you are away will be helpful to her.

-Course Work: If your travel will impact your course work, you must communicate with the instructors individually.
+Course Work: If your travel will impact your coursework, you must communicate with the instructors individually.
 We cannot guarantee or require instructors to support your travel, even if an emergency is the cause.
-If travel will cause you to miss any content or graded work, including exams or quizzes, you will need to discuss with the instructor about your options.
-Please note that an instructor may be unable to accommodate missed content and your grade may be negatively impacted.
+If travel will cause you to miss any content or graded work, including exams or quizzes, you must discuss your options with the instructor.
+Please note that an instructor may be unable to accommodate missed content, and your grade may be negatively impacted.

-Letters Approving Travel: By default, we do not issue letters approving personal travel as they are rarely required.
-Occasionally a student requires them due to the location they are traveling to.
-If you require a letter approving your personal travel you must request one from the Grad Administrator (Kyla Denton), after which the Department will issue you a letter.
+Letters Approving Travel: We do not issue letters approving personal travel by default, as they are rarely required.
+Occasionally, a student requires them due to the location they are traveling to.
+If you require a letter approving your personal travel, you must request one from the Administrative Coordinator (Kyla Denton), after which the Department will issue you a letter.

 ISSAC: You should proactively verify with ISSAC or CIC that you are permitted to travel with your current immigration documents and that you will be permitted back into Canada. https://students.usask.ca/international/issac.php